 - Manage the on-site security video camera program.

-- Assist the Field Superintendent in preparing the Subcontractor evaluation report.
+- Prepare the Subcontractor evaluation report.

 CANDIDATES WILL ALWAYS EXHIBIT BROWNING’S CORE VALUES: